 Long-term and heavy cocaine use leads to tolerance to the drug’s effects.
 In other words, the user needs to use more cocaine to have the same desired effect as before.
 Using greater quantities of the drug, however, causes the unwanted side effects to be exponentially increased.

-Long-term cocaine use can cause an erosion of the septum, thus forming a hole in between the two chambers.
+Long-term cocaine use can cause an erosion of the septum.
 This can lead to a host of other problems such as infections, discomfort, and more.

 Cocaine is notoriously expensive, even gaining the nicknames “the white collar drug” and the “rich man’s drug”.
 Cocaine dependence and addiction often leads to great financial strain over the long-term and is often a deciding factor in forcing people to stop.